fhightower/fhightower.github.io/content/posts/gcp-pde-exam-principles.md

 - Typically, serverless/cloud-native solution is favorable over managed services or dedicated machines/VMs
 - HDFS files should be stored in GCS
 - It is not uncommon for multiple services to be used together (b/c each service is often optimized to do one thing very well)
+- If the question involves "ANSI SQL", the answer probably involves BigQuery